The CM class number one problem for curves of genus $2$: Improved bounds

 \begin{prop} Suppose $I_{0}(\Phi^{r})=I_{K^r}$.
 Then $F=\QQ(\sqrt{p})$, where $p$ is a rational prime. \end{prop}

 \begin{proof} Suppose that there is an odd prime $p$ that is ramified in $F$.
-Then $p$ is ramified either in $F$ and $F^r$ or in $F$ and $F_+$.
+Then~$p$ is ramified either in $F$ and $F^r$ or in $F$ and $F_+$.

-If $p$ is ramified in both $F$ and $F^r$, then by Lemma \ref{ram1}-(i), the prime $p$ is totally ramified in~$K^r/\QQ$.
-If $p$ is ramified in $F$ and $F_+$, then by Lemma \ref{ram1}-(ii), the \mbox{prime $p$} splits in $F^r$ and at least one of the primes over $p$ in $F^r$ ramifies in $K^r/F^r$.
-In both cases, by Corollary \ref{totram}, we have $F=\QQ(\sqrt{p})$.
+If $p$ is ramified in both $F$ and $F^r$, then by Lemma \ref{ram1}-(i), the prime~$p$ is totally ramified in~$K^r/\QQ$.
+If $p$ is ramified in $F$ and $F_+$, then by Lemma \ref{ram1}-(ii), the prime~$p$ splits in $F^r$ and at least one of the primes over $p$ in $F^r$ ramifies in $K^r/F^r$.
+In both cases, Corollary~\ref{totram} tells us that $F=\QQ(\sqrt{p})$.

 Therefore, if an odd prime $p$ is ramified in $F$, then we have $F=\QQ(\sqrt{p})$.
-If no odd prime ramifies in $F$ then the only prime that ramifies in $F$ is $2$, and so we \mbox{have $F=\QQ(\sqrt{2})$.} \end{proof}
+If no odd prime ramifies in $F$, then the only prime that ramifies in $F$ is~$2$ so we have~$F=\QQ(\sqrt{2})$. \end{proof}